How to grow spinach and Kales in Kenya

 Spinach and kales seedlings are ready for transplanting in 21-28 days. prepare the land for planting by applying manure, tilling, harrowing and levelling.

-Dig holes at a spacing of 30-60 cm by 60 cm depending on the variety.
+spacing of sukuma wiki and spinach is 30-60 cm by 60 cm depending on the variety and your location.
 Prepare them by adding a handful of well rotten compost or animal manure.
 Add a water bottle top or 5g (50 kg/acre) of a phosphate-based fertilizer per hole to improve root development.
 You can use one of the following types depending on your soil test results.
 Mavo vegetables N.P.K 20:10:18, DAP, TSP, Mavuno planting NPK 10:26:10 or MEA Mazao 23:23:0

 On planting day, water the nursery or seedling trays.
 It will loosen the roots allowing you o uproot them easily.
 To minimize root damage, take them out with a ball of soil.
 After planting them, firm the base and water them well.